 The University's Ethics & Governance Review System has three tiers.
 All proposals should be submitted to Tier 1 in the first instance, and will only be submitted to the next Tier if it is considered that the project requires a more in-depth review.

-In the Faculty of Arts, Tier 1 review is done by the project tutor or supervisor for students, and by the Head of School for academics.
+In the College of Arts and Humanities, Tier 1 review is done by the project tutor or supervisor for students, and by the Head of School for academics.
 If a project presents minimal ethical risks, the tutor, supervisor or Head of School will sign it off at Tier 1.
-All projects signed off at Tier 1 must be reported to the School representative on the Faculty Ethics and Governance Committee.
+All projects signed off at Tier 1 must be reported to the School representative on the Arts & Humanites Research Ethics and Governance Committee.

-For those proposals which have been identified at Tier 1 level as presenting more than minimal ethical risk, Tier 2 review is carried out by the Faculty Research Ethics and Governance Committee (FREGC).
-Any NHS-related proposals where the University is being asked to act as ‘research sponsor’ under the Department of Health Research Governance Framework should also be sent to a FREGC for review, and to decide whether the University can agree to act in this capacity (see section below for further information on ethical and governance review for NHS-related proposals).
+For those proposals which have been identified at Tier 1 level as presenting more than minimal ethical risk, Tier 2 review is carried out by the Arts & Humanities Research Ethics and Governance Committee (A&HREGC).
+Any NHS-related proposals where the University is being asked to act as ‘research sponsor’ under the Department of Health Research Governance Framework should also be sent to a College REGC for review, and to decide whether the University can agree to act in this capacity (see section below for further information on ethical and governance review for NHS-related proposals).

 Guidelines below provide information on how to submit a proposal at Tier 2, and a proforma for proposals.

 The University Research Ethics and Governance Committee acts mainly as a top level policy, strategy and monitoring body for matters concerning research ethics and governance.
-The REGC normally carries out review of proposals only in cases where they have been referred up to it by one of the FREGCs, or where an appeal has been received against a decision made by one of the FREGCs.
+The REGC normally carries out review of proposals only in cases where they have been referred up to it by one of the College REGCs, or where an appeal has been received against a decision made by one of the College REGCs.

 For more information on the University's Ethics & Governance Review System, visit the Research Office website pages for Ethics and Governance

-The Faculty of Arts' Research Ethics and Governance Committee, or FREGC, meets four times a year to review the proposals of projects which have been considered to present more than minimal risk (Tier 2 of the Ethics and Governance Review System).
+The College of Arts and Humanities' Research Ethics and Governance Committee, or A&HREGC, meets four times a year to review the proposals of projects which have been considered to present more than minimal risk (Tier 2 of the Ethics and Governance Review System).

-Members consider the level of ethical risk involved in research projects against the faculty's criteria and, where appropriate, make recommendations directed at reducing the level of risk.
-They also make recommendations directed at improving research proposals where issues of governance and/ or ethical concern arise.
-The committee's role is to safeguard the interests of all participants, organisations and researchers involved in research or who might benefit or suffer from its outcomes; this can include matters of safety, wellbeing, rights, dignity and contractual obligations.
+Members consider the level of ethical risk involved in research projects against the college's criteria and, where appropriate, make recommendations directed at reducing the level of risk.
+They also make recommendations directed at improving research proposals where issues of governance and/or ethical concern arise.
+The committee's role is to safeguard the interests of all participants, organisations and researchers involved in research or who might benefit or suffer from its outcomes; this can include matters of safety, well-being, rights, dignity and contractual obligations.

 In reviewing proposals, members normally come to one of four decisions: